kittykatattack/thepoetrybook/book.markdown

 If you don't know HTML, CSS and basic JavaScript - don't read further!
 But, if you do, here are some of the things you should know about the source code:

+All the HTML code is generated automatically by the poetryBook.js file based on the structure of your markdown document.
+That means you won't be able to see the HTML page structure by looking at the index.html file.
+Instead, you'll need to open the *developer tools* in whatever browser you're using, and use it to inspect the generated HTML elements.
+(If you're using the [Chrome browser](https://www.google.com/intl/en/chrome/browser/), you can [do it like this](https://developers.google.com/chrome-developer-tools/docs/elements).)

 When the index.html file loads, the poetryBook.js file loads the markdown document into this tag:

 `<section id="book">... the markdown document will be here... </section>`